-Parents who have incurred expenses in caring for a child who they live with and who is 11 years old or younger during the income year can get child-care deduction.
+Parents who have incurred expenses in caring for a child who they live with and who is 11 years old or younger during the income year can claim a parental allowance.

-Parents who have incurred supervision expenses for children aged 12 or over who have special care needs due to a disability or similar, can also obtain child-care deduction.
+Parents who have child-care expenses for children aged 12 or over who have special care needs due to a disability or similar, can also claim the parental allowance.

-Parents who have a shared home with children abroad can also get child-care deduction.
+Parents who live with children abroad can also claim the parental allowance.

 You can get a deduction for the following expenses: